Semantic-Enhanced Time-Series Forecasting via Large Language Models: Experiment

+\textbf{Datasets.} We adopted publicly available benchmarks in four research domains: long-term forecasting, short-term forecasting, zero-shot forecasting and in-context forecasting~\citep{autotimes}.
+The experimental datasets comprised: ETTh~\citep{informer}, ETTm~\citep{informer}, Weather~\citep{autoformer}, Electricity (ECL)~\citep{autoformer}, Traffic~\citep{autoformer}, Solar~\citep{Solar}, M3~\citep{timesnet}, and M4~\citep{m4} datasets.
+The detailed introduction refers to the Table~\ref{Data}.
 Time series datasets consist of sequential data points collected or recorded at consistent time intervals (e.g., hourly, daily, monthly).
 Each entry includes a timestamp and one or more observed values.
 These datasets are used to train models that identify historical patterns to forecast future values.
 Common applications include predicting stock prices, energy demand, weather, sales, and website traffic.
-The detailed content are shown in Table 7.